GEMScienceTools/oq-mbtk/docsrc/contents/cat.rst

 The first step in compiling a catalogue is merging information from different sources.
 This might include a global catalogue (e.g. ISC-GEM or GCMT), and various local catalogues that are more likely to have recorded smaller magnitude events, or contain more accurate locations.
 The merge tools are designed to allow multiple catalogues to be combined into one, regardless of original catalogue formats, and to retain only unique events across the catalogues.

-As we see in the bash script above, we run the merge with `oqm cat merge merge.toml` where merge.toml contains all the necessary information for the merge.
-The `merge` function takes the toml file as its single argument.
+As we see in the bash script above, we run the merge with :code:`oqm cat merge merge.toml` where merge.toml contains all the necessary information for the merge.
+The :code:`merge` function takes the toml file as its single argument.
 An example of merge .toml file might look like this:

 .. code-block:: ini